IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 ### Title
-Setting a title for the toolbar in your grid is achieved by using the [IgxGridToolbarTitleDirective]({environment:{Platform}ApiUrl}/classes/igxgridtoolbartitledirective.html).
+Setting a title for the toolbar in your grid is achieved by using the `GridToolbarTitleDirective`.
 Users can provide anything from simple text to more involved templates.
 ```html
 <igx-grid-toolbar>